Enrique Sacerio-Garí: Career

 Sacerio-Garí is the Dorothy Nepper Marshall Professor Emeritus of Hispanic and Hispanic-American Studies at Bryn Mawr College.
 He has written multiple books, participated in international conferences, and given talks in Latin America and Europe on contemporary and historical Cuban culture.
 He has done extensive academic work on the life and literature of Argentine writer Jorge Luis Borges.
 He has also translated works of Latin American literature into the English language.

 He has helped coordinate cultural exchanges for students and scholars to travel to Cuba both before and after Obama's normalization of relations with Cuba.
 He founded and directed Bryn Mawr College's tutoring program at Catholic Social Services in Chester, Pennsylvania.
 He served on the Board of Directors of the Domestic Abuse Project of Delaware County 1993–1999.
-In 2011, he signed a letter of solidarity in support for Occupy Philadelphia along with other local professors and educators.
+In 2011, he signed a letter of solidarity in support of Occupy Philadelphia along with other local professors and educators.